CMPUT 655 Reinforcement Learning 1

 Overview

 This course provides an introduction to reinforcement learning, which focuses on the study and design of agents that interact with a complex, uncertain world to achieve a goal.
 We will emphasize agents that can make near-optimal decisions in a timely manner with incomplete information and limited computational resources.
-The course will cover Markov decision processes, reinforcement learning, planning, and function approximation (online supervised learning).
+The course will cover Markov decision processes, planning, and policy and value function learning algorithms.
+The course will be heavily focused on research projects.

-The course will use a recently created MOOC on Reinforcement Learning, created by the Instructors of this course.
-Much of the lecture material and assignments will come from the MOOC.
-In-class time will be largely spent on discussion and thinking about the material, with some supplementary lectures.
-The MOOC content will be covered more quickly (by mid October), so as to focus on research projects and reading RL papers in the second half of the course.
+The course will use our MOOC on Reinforcement Learning, created by the instructor of this course.
+Most of the lecture material and assignments will come from the MOOC.
+In-class time will be spent on discussion, preparing for projects and then regular project discussions and presentations.
+The MOOC content will be covered more quickly (by mid October), so as to focus on research projects in the second half of the course.

 Objectives